Magssch/readme-ctf-2021/README.md

 There are four challenges in total, a web-based challenge, a steganography challenge, as well as a reverse-engineering challenge.
 The last challenge is a riddle, requiring sleuth in order to identify how to access the last flag.

 [Link to deployment](https://readme-ctf-v2021.web.app)

+Using create-react-app and Firebase for deployment and function-based API.